Important Motorcycle, Bicycle Riding Safety Tips

 - Learn how to corner.
 Cornering is more about shifting your weight than it is turning.
 It can get a little complicated though, so you may want to take a class or check out some online resources on the subject.

 - Slow is ok.
 You should take your time when you are just getting started.
-Whether you’re riding alone or with a group, on the road or on a trail, know that it’s ok to go at your own pace or even take a break and walk.
+Whether you’re riding alone or with a group, it’s ok to go at your own pace.

 More Bicycling Safety Tips